Unaccompanied Alien Children: Customs and Border Patrol detention of UACs

 Customs and Border Patrol apprehends tens of thousands of children annually at the US–Mexico border, including those who are deemed inadmissible for legal entry into the United States at ports of entry and those detained outside of ports of entry.
 The CBP assigns children a status as either a member of a "family unit" or an unaccompanied minor, according to the following definition: "Individuals under the age of 18 who were not with their biological parent or legal guardian at the time of the encounter."
-Adults traveling with children are required to verify their legal or biological parentage, and if they cannot, they children are deemed unaccompanied.
+Adults traveling with children are required to verify their legal or biological parentage, and if they cannot, the children are deemed unaccompanied.
 As a result, children traveling with grandparents, adult siblings, and aunts and uncles are referred to the UAC program.

 Regardless of whether they are deemed UACs or part of family units, children and adults are initially held in CBP processing centers.
 The 1997 Flores v.
 Reno Settlement Agreement requires the government to hold children "in facilities that are safe and sanitary" and to rapidly transfer unaccompanied children to ORR custody.
 In mid-2019 reports on conditions in CBP processing centers showed that children were being held for days or weeks rather than the 72-hour maximum required under Flores.
 HHS Secretary Alex Azar stated on June 24, 2019, that, "We do not have capacity for more of these unaccompanied children who come across the border.
 And what happens is they get backed up there at the Department of Homeland Security's facilities because I can't put someone in a bed that does not exist in our shelters."